Skip to main content

 Second - an API to insert a new color.

-im using .NET 8 minimal APIs
+Use .NET 9 minimal APIs

 You can also prompt using an inline comment